water0300/not-a-c-backdoor-rpi/README.md

 This is an implementation of the compiler hack described by Ken Thompson's article [Reflections on Trusting Trust](https://www.cs.cmu.edu/~rdriley/487/papers/Thompson_1984_ReflectionsonTrustingTrust.pdf)

+If you happen to be an RPI student reading this, I'd appreciate if you gaze your eyes away from this repository until like the last day the assignment.
+But if you do feel like just copy/pasting this assignment as your own work, know that I've intentionally left a bug in this assignment, gl finding it lmao

 ## le write-up
 The main crux of the hack is just reading a c file, reading a file line by line, and once you reach a line you want to change, shove your exploit as a string into the file.
 It’s kind of like if you